If you or a loved one has been hurt or injured in Rockford, we can help.

 Once we discuss with you how your injury has disrupted your life we’re able to figure out what a reasonable number might be.
 We’ll then submit a demand letter to the responsible insurance company.

 If the insurance company agrees to pay the specified amount this is called a “Settlement”.
-We submit a settlement to an insurance company without the need to involve any goverment agency.
+We submit a settlement to an insurance company without the need to involve any government agency.
 If they refuse to pay what we have determined is fair compensation, or the insurance company offers an amount lower than you wish to take, this is when we would prepare for a lawsuit.

 A lawsuit is a legal proceeding that gets filed with a government agency.
 Generally, your suit will get filed with your county circuit clerk’s office.
 From there, the defendant is served legal paperwork and the case is set for a trail date.
 A trail date is when a judge or jury can listen to both sides and determine what a fair recovery is for your personal injury cases.